 Get up to 4 guest passes in our co-creation sprints or masterclasses, allowing you to invite your customers to collaborate with you.

 Since our beginnings in 2017, we have co-created and collaborated with our members and global community of insurance, reinsurance, brokers, startups, vendors, and academia to make insurance better.
-Together with our members and global community, here’s a look at our impact on the insurance industry.

-As a Cookhouse Labs member, you have exclusive access to our global co-creation sprints where member participant gets to collaborate to solve a specific insurance industry problem over a three to a ninety-days period.
+As a Cookhouse Labs member, you have exclusive access to our global co-creation sprints where member participant gets to collaborate to solve a specific industry problem over a three to a ninety-days period.
 At the end of each sprint, an outcome is created: A Minimum Viable Product (MVP) that each member can share with his/her company.

 To give you a better idea, here are some noteworthy MVPs that were generated from our past co-creation sprints.

-Explore all our past
+Explore some of our past insurance specific